 Bamboo has many amazing characteristics.
 And the woody grass has a reputation for being the fastest-growing plant on earth.
 That reputation is well-deserved because some varieties of bamboo can grow more than a meter a day, under ideal circumstances.

-NOTE: This article first appeared in June 2019, most recently updated in June 2024.
+NOTE: This article first appeared in June 2019, most recently updated in June 2026.

-How fast does bamboo grow, and how big does it get?
+How fast does bamboo grow?

 According to the Guinness Book of World Records, bamboo is actually the fastest-growing plant on earth.
 Although Guinness does not identify a particular species, they report a growth rate of 35 inches a day.
 Other sources claim that bamboo can grow more than a meter (39.4 inches) in a day.

-First of all, this rate of growth is only possible with certain varieties of bamboo.
-Phyllostachys, a genus of running bamboo from Southern China, includes some of the fasting-growing species.
+Phyllostachys, a genus of running bamboo from Southern China, includes some of the fastest-growing species.
 Moso Bamboo (Phyllostachys edulis) is considered one of the largest and most vigorous varieties.
 Phyllostachys vivax is another impressive timber bamboo.

 Guadua is a tropical genus from Central and South America, often called the world’s strongest bamboo.
 It grows incredibly fast, often getting up to 5 or 6 inches in diameter.
-Then there’s Dendrocalamus, from India and Southeast Asia, which is also incredibly large, strong and fast-growing.
+Then there’s Dendrocalamus, from India and Southeast Asia, which is also incredibly large, strong, and fast-growing.

 Moreover, bamboo does not grow this fast on a regular, consistent basis.
 During the growing season, which is generally in the spring—although some tropical climates get two growth seasons a year—the bamboo puts out fresh shoots.